mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While avoiding centralization of the Internet remains a widely shared goal, achieving it consistently has proven difficult.
 Today, many successful protocols and applications on the Internet operate in a centralized fashion -- to the point where some proprietary, centralized services have become so well-known that they are commonly mistaken for the Internet itself.
 Even when protocols incorporate techniques intended to prevent centralization, economic and social factors can drive users to prefer centralized solutions built with or on top of supposedly decentralized technology.

-These difficulties call into question what role architectural regulation -- in particular, that in open standards bodies such as the IETF -- should play in preventing, mitigating, and controlling Internet centralization.
+These difficulties call into question what role architectural regulation -- in particular, that performed by open standards bodies such as the IETF -- should play in preventing, mitigating, and controlling Internet centralization.

 This document discusses aspects of centralization that relate to Internet standards efforts, and argues that while the IETF may not be able to prevent centralization, there are still meaningful steps we can take to counteract it.